taylojo5/theo-core/docs/SCAFFOLDING_PLAN.md

 - [ ] Gmail connected and syncing
 - [ ] Google Calendar connected and syncing
 - [ ] Slack connected and syncing
-- [ ] Kroger connected for shopping
+- [ ] Kroger connected for shopping with product caching
+- [ ] Recipe and product preference context working
 - [ ] Context entities created from integrations
 - [ ] Agent can answer questions about context
 - [ ] Agent can perform simple actions (draft email, create task, manage shopping)
+- [ ] Agent can generate preference-aware shopping lists from recipes
 - [ ] Full audit trail visible to user

 ---